AgentKind/mcp-typescript-sdk/README.md

-# MCP TypeScript SDK - Browser & Edge Runtime Compatible Fork
+# mcp-anywhere

+> Browser & edge compatible TypeScript SDK for Model Context Protocol

-> A browser and edge runtime compatible fork of the [official Model Context Protocol TypeScript SDK](https://github.com/modelcontextprotocol/typescript-sdk)
+A fork of the [official Model Context Protocol TypeScript SDK](https://github.com/modelcontextprotocol/typescript-sdk) that works in Node.js, browsers, and edge runtimes.

 ## The Problem